Putin, Biden begin high-stakes phone call on Ukraine crisis

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

-Associated Press writers Matthew Lee and Aamer Madhani in Washington and Mark Lewis in Stavanger, Norway, contributed to this story.
+Madhani reported from Washington.
+Associated Press writers Matthew Lee in Washington and Mark Lewis in Stavanger, Norway, also contributed to this report.

 Caption